jorgecoder1234/bamazon/README.md

 ![](screenshoots/confirmthepurchase.PNG)

-We are trying to buy 3 units from the product ID 3384 but not enigh units in the stock
+We are trying to buy 3 units from the product ID 3384 but not enogh units in the stock

 ![](screenshoots/insufficentquantity.PNG)